23 fascinating facts on Petra in Jordan to learn before you visit.

 The Jordanian capital is usually only a short stop for International tourists, however, the city is unique, as it combines ancient landmarks with a modern twist of Graffiti art and party streets.

-My favourite part of the city are the views from on top of the Citadel hill.
+My favourite part of our day in the capital were the views from on top of the Citadel hill.

 Wadi Rum Desert.